eugeneivanov-dev/infralab/README.md

 [![eugeneivanov.dev — Infrastructure Engineering](assets/eugeneivanov-dev-logo_1280.webp)](https://eugeneivanov.dev)

-# Home Infrastructure Lab — Engineering Journal
+# Infrastructure Lab — Engineering Journal

-The working record of a real home infrastructure lab — implementation logs, troubleshooting cases, and technical decisions captured during actual work.
+The working record of a permanent infrastructure lab — implementation logs, troubleshooting cases, and technical decisions captured during actual work.
 The polished version of the journal is published on [eugeneivanov.dev](https://eugeneivanov.dev); this repository is the raw record.

 ---